 2. Utilize multiple prototyping methods if needed

 If casting is not an option there are several options to manufacture metal components besides conventional machining.
-With the onset of 3D printing (DMLS), parts can be manufactured in record time (often next day) in various materials.
+With the onset of 3D printing (DMLS), parts can be manufactured in record time (often the next day) in various materials.
 If the metal parts are thin there are other options like Photochemical Machining.
 This process yields parts that have the same material characteristics as a machined part and results in an accurate burr free part.
-In parts requiring close tolerance round or square holes there is Electrical Discharge Machining (EDM).
-Production times are typically longer than 3D printing, but the finish quality and accuracy is better.
+In parts requiring close tolerance round or square holes, there is Electrical Discharge Machining (EDM).
+Production times are typically longer than 3D printing, but the finish quality and accuracy are better.

 3. Inventory management is key

 When prototype parts arrive, there is much to do.
 Parts need to be counted and checked against the drawings used to fabricate them.
-In some cases, parts may need to have post processing done to complete the parts.
-Occasionally, the client may be providing some of the components used in your design, in which case you will need to verify that they too, are within specification.
+In some cases, parts may need to have post-processing done to complete the parts.
+Occasionally, the client may be providing some of the components used in your design, in which case you will need to verify that they too are within specification.

 4. Be prepared to change your design

-Prototyping is the point where one can verify all that was done and conceived in the digital world, works and goes together as designed.
-There is nothing more gratifying then getting it right the first time.
+Prototyping is the point where one can verify all that was done and conceived in the digital world, works, and goes together as designed.
+There is nothing more gratifying than getting it right the first time.
 However, things do not always go as planned and when it does not, parts might need to be modified slightly, or in rare cases redesigned, to make the assembly work as conceived.